trayla/ssp/README.md

 ```ShellSession
 virsh console <vmname>
 ```
-or by connection to the virtual machine over SSH (password is "pw")
+or by connection to the virtual machine over SSH (password is "pw%ssp")
 ```ShellSession
 ssh sysadm@<ipaddr>
 ```